-In principle, our fund management methods are limited to deposits with financial institutions with high credit ratings and risk-free bonds, and our financing is implemented primarily through borrowings from banks.
-With regard to credit risk generated by notes and accounts receivable-trade, each of our business departments not only controls and manages account due dates and balances, but also confirms credit standing of major customers periodically, making efforts to identify doubtful accounts as soon as possible.
+In principle, fund management is limited to deposits with financial institutions with high credit ratings and risk-free bonds, and financing is obtained primarily through borrowings from banks.
+With regard to credit risk generated by notes and accounts receivable-trade, each business department not only controls and manages account due dates and balances, but also confirms the credit standing of major customers periodically, making efforts to identify doubtful accounts as early as possible.

-Regarding securities and investment securities, we update regularly their fair value and the financial situation of the issuing companies.
-For stocks, we are also continually reviewing our stock holding status, considering the relationship with the issuing companies.
-All of our derivative transactions are implemented for the purpose of hedging risks generated in the ordinary course of business, and there are no derivative transactions entered into for trading or speculative purposes.
+Regarding securities and investments in securities, the Company regularly determines their fair value and the financial situation of the issuing companies.
+For stocks, the Company also continually reviews the stock holding status, considering its relationship with the issuing companies.
+All derivative transactions are entered into for the purpose of hedging risks arising in the ordinary course of business, and there are no derivative transactions entered into for trading or speculative purposes.